TRT Global - Middle East Earthquake: Magnitude 7.3 earthquake hits Iraq and Iran

 Middle East Earthquake: Magnitude 7.3 earthquake hits Iraq and Iran

-At least 200 people have been killed in western Iran after a powerful earthquake struck the region on Sunday evening.
-Hundreds more have been injured - including many in neighbouring Iraq.
-The number of killed is expected to rise.
-Kerry Alexandra has more.
+It's been almost 24 hours since a powerful earthquake struck near the border of Iran and Iraq but the search for survivors continues.
+So far, more than 400 people are known to have died and at least 6000 injured.
 Subscribe: http://trt.world/subscribe Livestream: http://trt.world/ytlive Facebook: http://trt.world/facebook Twitter: http://trt.world/twitter Instagram: http://trt.world/instagram Visit our website: http://trt.world

 Middle East Earthquake: Magnitude 7.3 earthquake hits Iraq and Iran